kouxing2000/kingfisher/README.md

 # Build from source

-  1. `mvn compile assembly:single`
+  1. `mvn package`
+     which will generate kingfisher/target/kingfisher-release-2.0.0.zip
+  2. unzip the release zip file, cd in
-  2. Change the `sample.config.xml` at root dir per your case. (read it for details)
+  3. Change the `sample.config.xml` under it (read it for details)
-  3. unzip the release zip file, sh run.sh
+  4. sh run.sh under it

 # Install the root CA certification (Chrome)